Multinational Force and Observers Medal: Clasps and Bars

-Silver numerals, beginning with numeral '2', worn on the medal ribbon are awarded for additional periods of service with the same mission.
+Silver numerals, beginning with numeral '2', worn on the medal ribbon are awarded for additional periods of service with the same or subsequent missions.
+Upon reception of a Force Commander's Commendation, an additional pin displaying the MFO Symbol will be authorized for wear on the medal ribbon.

 Manner of wear

 Australian Defence Force

 The Multinational Force and Observers Medal is authorized to be worn as a foreign medal for the Australian Defence Force (ADF).
 The medal is worn after Australian medals, with other foreign awards, in the order of date of receipt.

 British Armed Forces

 Prior to 2017, The Multinational Force and Observers Medal could not be worn by British Forces personnel.
 However, in 2017 authority was given for the medal to be worn alongside other British awards and medals but being a foreign medal, is to be worn after all other British medals.
 The authority to wear the medal has been given retrospectively to all those who served for 170 days or more with the MFO since 1982.

 Canadian Forces

 The Multinational Force and Observers Medal is considered an authorized medal within the International Mission Medals category (located after NATO Awards and before Commemorative Awards) for the Canadian Forces (CF).
 Its order of precedence within the International Missions Medals category is based on date of award (1982–present) and may be worn directly after the International Commission of Control and Supervision Medal (1973) and before the European Community Monitor Mission Medal for Yugoslavia (1991).